|

 TJC

-other data networking contexts to acknowledge receipt of a message or
+used generically in other data networking contexts to acknowledge receipt of

 TCP

-delivered to a patient in a hospital and generally involving at least
+Health care typically delivered to a patient in a hospital and generally

 Ambulatory Care,